 6. Au Pairing

 Au pairing is when you live-in and work for a local host family.
 Your job is usually to provide childcare and help with light household chores.
 It’s a concept that originated in Europe (France, I believe) but has since spread around the world.
 I’ve met au pairs working here in New Zealand and also in China, and you might also remember my interview with Ashley Fleckenstein who worked as an au pair in France.

 I also recently got in touch with Kate Jordan, who’s done quite a bit of au pairing herself.
 Here’s her take on it:

 “Without being an au pair, I wouldn’t have found myself in the position to work as a freelance web designer and my husband definitely wouldn’t have found work as a kindergarten teacher.
 The part time hours of au pairing allowed me to practice my skills and develop my business, whereas it gave my husband the experience he needed to secure his teaching role.
 Whilst au pairing may mean only being paid 260 euros per month and having to occasionally be part of a family, it’s well worth it for what you can create for your future from the opportunity.
 The best piece of advice I can offer is to choose your family wisely and view them as friends, not employers.”

 Hours & pay

 30 hours max per week.
 Pay can range from 50 to 250 euros per week.
 For a more detailed breakdown, check out this table.
 Also keep in mind au pairs live with the family employing them, so your room and board are covered.
 Many au pairs also receive additional perks, such as language study, gym memberships etc.

 Popular in Europe, particularly France and Germany.
 Also becoming popular in China, US, New Zealand and Australia.
 Will be possible in several other countries too.

-How to become an au pair, by Ashley Fleckenstein of Ashley Abroad.
+How to become an au pair, Part 1 and Part 2, by Kate Jordan.